 When you choose to create a pollinator garden in your home or community, you're not only building a gorgeous sanctuary for humans -– you’re doing your part to help honeybees and other pollinators as well!
 Pollinator gardens planted without pesticides or fungicides increase the health of surrounding honey bee hives, and ensure all bees have a healthy food source year-round.

-We’ve listed some bee-loved plants that attract bees and thrive in many different environments.
+Below, we've listed some bee-loved plants that attract bees and thrive in many different environments.

 - Lavender – Lavandula spp.